 For more on cup products, see for example \cite[Sec.\ I.5, Sec.\ V.3]{KSBrown}.
 We remark that the abelian group $\hc^*(G;\F_p)$ together with the cup product is a graded-commutative ring, equivalently, for $[c]\in \hc^n(G;\F_p)$ and $[d]\in \hc^m(G;\F_p),$ the equality $[c]\cup[d]=(-1)^{nm}[d]\cup[c]$ holds.

 In this paper we will work only with the first $\hc^1(G;\F_p)$ and the second $\hc^2(G;\F_p)$ cohomology groups.
-These have a group theoretic interpretation and are very well-understood.
+These have a group theoretic interpretation and are very well understood.
 Since the action of $G$ on $\F_p$ is trivial, we have $\hc^1(G; \F_p)=\Hom(G,\F_p)$.
-Moreover, there is a one-to-one correspondence between the cohomology classes $[c]\in \hc^2(G;\F_p)$ and the equivalence classes of (central) groups extensions
+Moreover, there is a one-to-one correspondence between the cohomology classes $[c]\in \hc^2(G;\F_p)$ and the equivalence classes of (central) group extensions

 where the equivalence is defined as follows.
 For a group $H$, let $\id_H$ denote the identity map on $H$.
-Two extensions $E$ and $E'$ are \emph{equivalent} if there exists an isomorphism $\varphi: E\to E'$ making the next diagram commutative
+Two group extensions $E$ and $E'$ are \emph{equivalent} if there exists an isomorphism $\varphi: E\to E'$ making the next diagram commutative

 Following \cite[Sec.\ IV.
 3]{KSBrown}, we outline the aforementioned correspondence.
 Given an extension $E$ of $G$ by $\F_p$ as in \eqref{eq:extensionofGbyFp}, we fix a set-theoretic map $s: G\to E$ with $\rho\circ s=\id_{G}$ and define $c\in C^2(G;\F_p)$ to be the 2-cocycle such that, for each $g_1,g_2\in G$, the equality